-Kim Record is in her seventh year as the Director of Athletics at UNCG in 2015-16.
+Kim Record is in her eighth year as the Director of Athletics at UNCG in 2016-17.
 Record was named to the post Sept.
 27, 2009 and leads a program that fields men’s and women’s teams in 17 sports, over 250 student-athletes and 70 employees.
-She was recently honored as one of 28 Under Armour Athletic Director of the Year award recipients at the 2014 NACDA Convention in Orlando in the NCAA Division I-AAA category.
+She was honored as one of 28 Under Armour Athletic Director of the Year award recipients at the 2014 NACDA Convention in Orlando in the NCAA Division I-AAA category.

 Since arriving, Record has reshaped and revamped the athletic department across the board.
 UNCG has seen improvements on the field and has stimulated interest within the campus and Greensboro communities.